I love lamb shanks.

-Green beans are another great option—they have just enough crunch to add texture to your meal without overpowering it (like say… potatoes might).
+Green beans (see also these canned green bean recipes) are another great option—they have just enough crunch to add texture to your meal without overpowering it (like say… potatoes might).

 If you’d like to make this dish more filling for yourself or your family members who are particularly hungry after work (or school), try adding additional vegetables like minced garlic or diced onions before tossing them in the pan with the green beans.

 Cabbage is another great option if you want to try something new with your lamb shanks!